-6. The ability to analyse and evaluate a range of business data, BMGT3200 sources of information and appropriate methodologies, which BMGT3210 includes the need for strong digital literacy, and to use that research for evidence-based decision-making 7.
-Synthesise appropriate solutions to complex and unpredictable business problems using quantitative and/or qualitative analysis all L6 O modules 8.
-Commercial acumen: based on an awareness of the key drivers for business success, causes of failure and the importance of understanding external and internal factors that affect organisations in dynamic situations all L6 O modules
+6. Solve technical accounting and finance issues using critical thinking, analysis and synthesis, with reference to the relevant regulatory framework.
+Explaining these technical issues to non-specialists in such a way that they are able to appreciate the implications of these issues to business decision making.
+BMGT3100 BMGT3110 BMGT3111 7.
+Synthesise appropriate solutions to complex and unpredictable business problems using quantitative and/or qualitative analysis BMGT3111 BMGT3115 8.
+Commercial acumen: based on an awareness of the key drivers for business success, causes of failure and the importance of understanding external and internal factors that affect organisations in dynamic situations all L6 O modules 9.
+Utilise a range of business models and research data to inform the business decision making process within the business environment BMGT3115